Stocks falter as virus outbreaks fan global recovery fears

 JPMorgan’s Hui said the drop in U.S. yields reflects reduced inflation expectations if reopening is delayed and potential downside risk to the economy, but that value and cyclical sectors should continue to outperform over the next 6-12 months given the ongoing recovery globally.

 Oil prices stabilised after slumping around 7% in the previous session amid worries about future demand and after an OPEC+ agreement to increase supply.
 Brent crude gained 1 cent to $68.63 a barrel by 0412 GMT.
-The U.S. crude contract for August delivery , which expires later on Tuesday, was up 15 cents at $66.57 a barrel. read more
+The U.S. crude contract for August delivery, which expires later on Tuesday, was up 15 cents at $66.57 a barrel.

 Spot gold was up 0.3% at $1,817.28 per ounce by 0503 GMT, after hitting a one-week low of $1,794.06 in the previous session.